Skip to content

 Veln doesn't replace npm's install mechanism.
 It sits in front of it and adds the verification layer that npm doesn't provide:

-Before the download starts: Tier 1 checks the package against the threat feed and verifies the cooling period has elapsed.
+Before the download starts: the gate checks the package against the OSV database, the threat-feed denylist, and the cooling-period policy.

 Veln adds the verification layer that npm was never designed to include.